jnduli/blog_jnduli.co.ke/content/setting_up_guix_os_for_genenetwork.md

 # GUIX OS with GeneNetwork

-Disclaimer: I'm a newbie in guix and genenetwork.
+Title: GUIX OS with GeneNetwork
+Date: 2024-07-22
+Category: computer
+Slug: guix-os-with-genenetwork
+Author: John Nduli
+status: published

-Guix OS involves [downloading the iso](https://guix.gnu.org/download/); setting it on a flash disk with: `dd if=guix-system-install-1.4.0.x86_64-linux.iso of=/dev/sdX status=progress`; and using the graphical guide.
-Some quirks I got
+Guix OS install involves [downloading the iso](https://guix.gnu.org/download/);
+setting it on a flash disk with: `dd if=guix.iso of=/dev/sdX status=progress`;
-were:
+and using the graphical guide.
+Some quirks I got were:

 - I needed an internet connection but wifi didn't work out of the box.
 I used USB tethering though.